Microcystin: Exposure pathways

 There are several ways of exposure to these hepatotoxins that humans can encounter one of which is through recreational activities like swimming, surfing, fishing, and other activities involving direct contact with contaminated water.
 Another rare, yet extremely toxic, route of exposure that has been identified by scientists is through hemodialysis surgeries.
 One of the fatal cases for microcystic intoxication through hemodialysis was studied in Brazil where 48% of patients that received the surgery in a specific period of time died because the water used in the procedure was found to be contaminated.

 Microcystins are chemically stable over a wide range of temperature and pH, possibly as a result of their cyclic structure.

 Microcystin-LR water contamination is resistant to boiling and microwave treatments.

 Microcystin-producing bacteria algal blooms can overwhelm the filter capacities of water treatment plants.
 Some evidence shows the toxin can be transported by irrigation into the food chain.

 Lake Erie blooms

 In 2011, a record outbreak of blooming microcystis occurred in Lake Erie, in part related to the wettest spring on record, and expanded lake bottom dead zones, reduced fish populations, fouled beaches, and damaged the local tourism industry, which generates more than $10 billion in revenue annually.

 In August 2014, the City of Toledo, Ohio detected unsafe levels of microcystin in its water supply due to harmful algal blooms in Lake Erie, the shallowest of the Great Lakes.
 The city issued an advisory to approximately 500,000 people that the water was not safe for drinking or cooking.
-An Ohio state task force found that Lake Erie received more phosphorus than any other Great Lake, both from crop land, due to the farming practices, and from urban water-treatment centres.
+An Ohio state task force found that Lake Erie received more phosphorus than any other Great Lake, both from crop land, due to the farming practices, and from urban water-treatment centers.